v-tuenv/v-tuenv.github.io/home.md

 For more information about me please refer to [this]({% link about.md %}), and welcome to my blog.

+Currently, I have just created this blog and I also clone the template web-page from [phamdinhkhanh.github.io](https://github.com/phamdinhkhanh/phamdinhkhanh.github.io).
+So perhaps there are some duplicate contents which I missed to delete from the old-branch.

+I will update my blog soon.

 And also about my articles, please refer to [posts]({% link content.md %}).